Greevee/DashBoard/README.md

 There is no automatic installer yet, it's on the ToDo List!

 - Download Visual Studio -> Load Programm -> Publish to an existing IIS
-- The application Pool User needs Administrator rights!
+- The application Pool User needs administrator privileges!
-- There must be an firewall entry for the port of the page.
+- There must be a firewall entry for the port of the page.

 ##Credits

-Special thanks to wulf, sebbi, bayne for helping me getting shit done.
+Special thanks to wulf, sebbi and bayne for helping me getting shit done.